Our lead consultant and trainer is Neil Rickus. He is the founder of Computing Champions and an experienced primary school teacher.

 Through his work as a CEOP (Child Exploitation and Online Protection) Ambassador, Neil has a particular interest in promoting e-Safety and preventing cyber-bullying.
 He has delivered sessions to staff, parents and children outlining the dangers posed by technology and how to stay safe online.
 Neil has experience of developing acceptable usage policies, in addition to working with management on responding to and managing inappropriate online behaviour.
 Other recent projects have included iPad trials and the use of blogs to improve boys’ motivation in Literacy.

 With regards to qualifications, Neil holds an MA in Teaching (distinction), a Primary PGCE with QTS and a BSc (Hons) in Computing (first class) – all from the University of Leeds.
+He is also an Associate Fellow of the Higher Education Academy (AFHEA) and a Member of the British Computer Society (MBCS).
 Prior to working as a primary school teacher, he was a project manager with Vodafone UK.
 During this time, Neil successfully passed his Prince 2 Practitioner examinations and spent three months teaching teachers basic computer skills in South Africa.
 He has also worked as an adult ICT tutor for Oxfordshire County Council and enjoys teaching learners with limited prior computing knowledge.

 When not teaching, Neil can often be found volunteering with a range of organisations including Archelon (the Sea Turtle Protection Society of Greece) in Crete and the Atlantic Whale Foundation in Tenerife.
 He is also a keen sportsman and avid Geocacher!